Search DuPage County Public Records & Information: Free

 You can also use a government-endorsed third-party service, i2File, to order court records online.
 The costs are the same for using this method as for ordering record copies directly from the Court’s office.
 Payment can be made with a credit or debit card online.

-How To View & Obtain DuPage County Illinois Vital Records (Marriage, Divorce, Birth & Death)
+How To Access DuPage County Illinois Vital Records (Marriage, Divorce, Birth & Death)

 Records held by federal, state, county, and municipal custodians that involve important life events such as marriages, births, and deaths can be categorized as vital records.